Get Rid of A Smart Meter

-This company has recently been reported to be helpful: please see this post for details:
+This company has been reported to be helpful by many people. please see this post for an example:

-Trust Power has been reported to www.stopsmartmeters.org.nz as having helped some customers who had an existing “smart meter” to have the meter replaced with a conventional meter, but according to the company spokesman “this is no longer possible”…” because of the high density of ‘smart meters’ now in the field.”
+Trust Power has been reported to www.stopsmartmeters.org.nz as having helped some customers who had an existing “smart meter” to have the meter replaced with an analogue meter.

-* Please email through the Contact form at this link http://www.stopsmartmeters.org.nz/contact-us/ if you have information about any other companies that are willing to remove customers’ “smart meters” and replace them with analogue (electromechnical) meters so that we can share this information on the site.
+* Please email through the Contact form at this link http://www.stopsmartmeters.org.nz/contact-us/ if you have information about any other companies that are willing to remove customers’ “smart meters” and replace them with analogue (electromechnical or Ferraris) meters so that we can share this information on the site.

 Information to help you change power companies, if necessary: